MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 1. Go to the **Help and Support** page, and then choose the **Attach debugger to this session** link.
 1. If installed, and not already open, Visual Studio Code opens a new session, and you can choose **Use current project**, or **Create a new project**.
-1. Specify the location for the project, and choose whether to use snapshot debugging, regular debugging, or just view code.
+1. If it's a new project, specify the location, and then choose whether to use snapshot debugging, regular debugging, or just view code.
 1. Next, if you have chosen to debug, you can attach to the current session in the web client.
 1. Set the breakpoints needed in the code, and return to the web client to perform the task, you want to inspect.
 Once the breakpoint is hit, you can inspect the code in Visual Studio Code.